Sacred Heart Girls Higher Secondary School

-The Sacred Heart Girls Higher Secondary School in Thanjavur, India, is an educational institute.
+The Sacred Heart Girls Higher Secondary School in Thanjavur, Tamil Nadu, India, is an educational institute.
+It is located at Michaelpatti, Thirukattupalli, Thanjavur.
 The administration is under Franciscan Missionaries of Mary.
 The institution has Kindergarten, Primary school, High School and Higher Secondary.
 The institute provides co-educational teaching only for Kindergarten and Primary school.
 High school and higher secondary is not co-educational.
 Lessons are taught in Tamil and English.

 Sacred Heart Girls` Higher Secondary School, recognized under the Madras Educational rules is a minority institution under the direction of the Franciscan Missionaries of Mary in the Roman Catholic Diocese of Thanjavur.
-The school was founded in the year 1937 with the primary objective of serving the poor and the sick, socially backward and needy students irrespective of caste, Creed and religion.
+The school was founded in the year 1937 with the primary objective of serving the poor and the sick, socially backward and needy students irrespective of caste, creed and religion.